Don’t miss the daily special sessions! We have schedule time for live Q&A with attendees.

 Wednesday, 21 April, 8:30–9:30 a.m.

-Introduce and moderated by Sergio Barrientos, University of Chile
+Introduced and moderated by Sergio Barrientos, University of Chile.
+Discussant: Marino Protti, University of Costa Rica

 Many of our countries’ current topic is how scientific knowledge is disregarded in policy and decision-making, and even among the general public.
 Therefore, effective science communication is needed to permeate at all levels.